whyhow-ai/knowledge-table/backend/docs/api/v1/endpoints/query.md

 # Query API Overview

 This section covers the API endpoints related to querying documents in the Knowledge Table backend.
 The query system allows you to ask questions about documents using different retrieval methods, including vector search, hybrid search, and decomposed search.
 These queries utilize a combination of keyword searches and vector-based methods to generate answers from the document data.
+There are currently three supported methods for retrieving data.

+- **Hybrid Search (Default)** - Combines both keyword and vector searches to retrieve relevant chunks from both methods, creating a more comprehensive response.
+Useful when the document contains both structured and unstructured data.

+- **Vector Search** - Performs a simple vector search on the document and retrieves the most relevant chunks of text based on the query.
+Ideal for finding similar passages in large documents.

+- **Decomposed Search** - Breaks the main query into smaller sub-queries, runs vector searches for each sub-query, and then compiles the results into a cohesive answer.
+Ideal for complex queries that require a step-by-step breakdown.

 ---